mkhorasani/Streamlit-Authenticator/README.md

 > #### Parameters:
 >  - **location:** _str, {'main', 'sidebar'}, default 'main'_
 >    - Specifies the location of the register user widget.
->  - **pre_authorization:** _bool, default True_
+>  - **pre_authorized:** _list, optional, default None_
->    - Specifies the pre-authorization requirement, True: user must be pre-authorized to register, False: any user can register.
+>    - List of emails of unregistered users who are authorized to register.
+If no list is provided, all users will be allowed to register.
 >  - **domains:** _list, optional, default None_
 >    - Specifies the required list of domains a new email must belong to i.e. ['gmail.com', 'yahoo.com'], list: the required list of domains, None: any domain is allowed.
->  - **fields:** _dict, optional, default {'Form name':'Register user', 'Email':'Email', 'Username':'Username', 'Password':'Password', 'Repeat password':'Repeat password', 'Register':'Register'}_
+>  - **fields:** _dict, optional, default {'Form name':'Register user', 'Email':'Email', 'Username':'Username', 'Password':'Password', 'Repeat password':'Repeat password', 'Password hint':'Password hint', 'Captcha':'Captcha', 'Register':'Register'}_
 >    - Customizes the text of headers, buttons and other fields.
 >  - **captcha:** _bool, default True_
 >    - Specifies the captcha requirement for the register user widget, True: captcha required, False: captcha removed.
+>  - **roles:** _list, optional, default None_
+>    - User roles for registered users.
+>  - **merge_username_email:** _bool, default False_
+>    - Merges username into email field, True: username will be the same as the email, False: username and email will be independent.
 >  - **clear_on_submit:** _bool, default False_
 >    - Specifies the clear on submit setting, True: clears inputs on submit, False: keeps inputs on submit.
 >  - **key:** _str, default 'Register user'_
 >    - Unique key provided to widget to avoid duplicate WidgetID errors.
 >  - **callback:** _callable, optional, default None_
->    - Optional callback function that will be invoked on form submission with a dict as a parameter.
+>    - Callback function that will be invoked on form submission with a dict as a parameter.
 > #### Returns:
 > - _str_
 >   - Email associated with the new user.